scuzzydude/asimov/asimov.md

 It's a constant problem throughout history, our technology advances beyond the ability of our ethics.
 The industrial age led directly to industrial warfare, which killed hundreds of millions.
 It wasn't ethics that saved us from annihilating each other, but the ethical hack of mutually assured nuclear destruction.
 This hack hasn't saved us from bloody regional slaughter, child soldiers and genocide, but hey, at least the species has survived, and the arms industry is healthy.

 Take the media.
 In my childhood, the standard local newspaper was considered a reliable conveyer of information.
 The front pages gave you facts.
 If you wanted a condensed version of the facts read to you by a white man, you could tune into one of the three major networks for local or national news.
 I'm not going to pretend that there wasn't both overt and hidden bias in the reporting in those days.
-But both newspaper and TV were profit motivated broadcasts, meaning the appeal needed to broadest population.
-Newspapers could only slant maybe 10% one way or the other without taking subscription hit.
-The ethical standard for journalism had stablized and improved over the years.
+But both newspaper and TV were profit motivated broadcasts, meaning they needed to appeal to the broadest audience.
+Newspapers could only slant maybe 10% one way or the other without taking subscription hits.
+The ethical standard for journalism had stabilized and improved over the years.
 You certainly take a newspaper from 1980 and compare it to a paper from 1880 and see that the standards for reporting "facts" had evolved for the better.

 Not today.
 I don't think we'd even begun to sort the ethical complexity having Broadcast Media competing with Paid Cable News before we were hit first with the internet, then microblogging, then social media.
 In today's world, if you have an opinion, no matter how idiotic, about some recent or historical event, it will take you less than a second to find a confirming opinion and "facts" to back it up.
 How the heck do you deal with that ethically, while still protecting my first amendment right to be a bigger idiot than you?
 No idea, and it's unrealistic to expect that the founding fathers did either.
 However, it's not really their responsibility.
-We -- generationally -- invented the technology, and profited from it, so it's really our responsibility to deal with the ethics of it.
+We -- generationally -- invented the technology, and profited from it, so it's our responsibility to deal with the ethics of it.

 Satoshi Nakumoto's brilliant engineering of bitcoin opened a whole new world for us, and allowed us to free our dependence on government and banks.
 Governments never did deal with the ethical side of money.
 Money is exchange of value.
 Warfare, and ultimately, any violent confrontation, is a difference in values between people and cultures.
 It seems to me, before we take our money completely into our own hands, we ought to find a common value across all people.
 It is simple -- if what you value is gold, people are less valuable.
 If what you value is hash rate, then both people and the environment are less valuable.

 In my opening, I made a crack about the US Dollar not being back by anything but the full faith of the government, which wasn't any better than bitcoin being backed by mathematics.
 Well, that's not true at all.
 The US Government is me.
 It's me and my parents and my children and my neighbors, American's by birth or by choice.
 It's backed by our common values as Americans.
-As the year 2020 clearly shown, we are a divided people, we have extremes of opinions on multiple axis, and there are few things we can get on the same page about.
+As the year 2020 clearly shown, we are a divided people, we have extremes of opinions on multiple axes, and there are few things we can all get on the same page about.

 There is one common value that Americans share, and we willingly share this value each and every human being on this planet, no matter where you were born or what passport you carry.
 This common value is embraced voluntarily and with conviction by 99.9% of all Americans and 100% of all Texans.

 It is this value that gives me moral righteous to state, Genius belongs to Humanity.

-Let's say I'm at a dinner party with a bunch of fancy artsy people.[^34] And some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only the few other rich dirtbags invited on his ski trip ever get to see it.
+Let's say I'm at a dinner party with a bunch of fancy artsy people.[^33] And some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only the few other rich dirtbags invited on his ski trip ever get to see it.
 My response would be "Should I bow or curtsey your royal fucking highness?"

 While I fully concede to the rich their wealth gives them access to private jets, yachts and Lamborghinis, I won't concede that they have the right to keep works of genius from me or my children.
 That's too much like royalty.

 Our common shared value is that all men are created equal.
 No man by right of birth is better than another.
 We bow to no man, only to our creator.

-Through the lense of history, we see that basic principle was hypocritical in practice, a perfect ideal tarnished by slavery, the genocide of indigenous people, and the denial of fundamental rights to our own mothers and daughters.
+Through the lens of history, we see that basic principle was hypocritical in practice, a perfect ideal tarnished by slavery, the genocide of indigenous people, and the denial of fundamental rights to our own mothers and daughters.
 Why is that?

 The failure of the American Revolution, and all the democratic revolutions that followed, was that we said to the king, "We don't need you," but "We still need your gold."
 And that fact is why we, as a nation, could rectify slavery and genocide, economic imperialism and decade after decade of bloody industrial savagery with the idealism of liberty and freedom.
-All men are created equal, but from the day he is born, we value a man's worth by the same king's gold.
+All men are created equal, but from the day he is born, we value a person's worth by the same king's gold.
 We might have hacked the actual gold out of the algorithm, but it is still the king's gold be it fiat or crypto.

 Hindsight is not perfect vision.
 I am not trying to fault the founders.
 I can't fathom how my parents survived childhood in Texas without air-conditioning, much less what a bunch of farmers and merchants in colonial American had to deal with.
 However, I do feel an opportunity was missed that was right there before their eyes.
-The very first amendment to our Bill of Rights says what we value is the freedom of speech[^35].
+The very first amendment to our Bill of Rights says what we value is the freedom of speech[^34].
 This has been interpreted from the beginning as freedom of expression, which is certainly what genius and vanity is all about.
 We as a people, demand this of our government, meaning we value it, and King George did not.
 Yet the founders choose to continue to trade and collect taxes using the king's gold.

 And almost diametrically opposed and as great a failure were the collective revolutions that followed.
 In those systems, the king's gold was no longer what was valuable.
 It was the collective good that was valuable.
 Individual expression was not valued -- and core to individualism are both genius and vanity.